mageed/libr559dWII2018/README.md

 * Developing oral and written communication skills through discussions with classmates and instructor;
 * Demonstrating ability to work as part of a team, including initiative taking, integrity, dependability and co-operation, and effective collaboration.

-For this assignment, each student is required to work as part of a group of of 3/4 on a project involving a significant amount of coding.
-Example projects include designing a system that generates language (e.g., the language of William Shakespeare), analyzes emotions in a dataset of literary work, visualizes concepts from a data source, summarizes texts, builds a website that delivers some service, builds a web interface or an app for a service (e.g., a library service), builds an interactive database with use case scenarios in meaningful contexts.
+For this assignment, each student is required to work as part of a group of of **3 students** on a project involving a significant amount of coding (e.g., coding at least equal to or more than the amount you wrote for assignments 1-3).
+Example projects include designing a system that generates language (e.g., the language of William Shakespeare), analyzes emotions in a dataset of literary work, visualizes concepts from a data source, summarizes texts, builds a simple website that delivers some service, builds a web interface or an app for a service (e.g., a library service), builds an interactive database with use case scenarios in meaningful contexts, analyzes a publicly available (e.g., governmental) dataset.
+You will have the chance to discuss your project with the instructor upon your request, and example projects will be discussed with class as well.

 **Deliverables**
-Proposal (500-700 words)
+Proposal (500 words)

 * Who are the the group members?
 * What are you designing or coding for?